gotenberg/gotenberg/README.md

 ## Security

 The API does not provide any authentication mechanisms.
-Make sure to not put it on a public facing port and your client(s) should always controls what's is sent to the API.
+Make sure to not put it on a public facing port and your client(s) should always controls what is sent to the API.

 ## Scalability